coda/packs-sdk/docs/guides/best-practices.md

 - [x] Set the [`description`][SyncTableOptions.description] field for each sync table.
 The description is shown on the Pack's listing page and helps a user understand what data it retrieves.
 - [x] [Add parameters][sync_tables_parameters] to sync tables to allow for filtering.
 Filtering is particularly important when a table can return a large number of rows.
 - [x] Consider the [caching behavior][sync_tables_caching] of your sync tables.
 Most fetcher requests should have their caching reduced or disabled to ensure the latest results are synced.
+- [x] For the schema property containing the [row identifier][schemas_row_identifier] use a descriptive name like `{thing}Id` instead of simply `id`.
+- [x] Set a few [featured columns][schemas_featured_columns] on your schema, for the most commonly used properties.

 ## General

 - [x] When using per-user authentication, make sure to set the [`instructionsUrl`][instructionsUrl] field.
 Direct user to a help center article that provides information about where they can find the required tokens or credentials.
 - [x] Throw a [`UserVisibleError`][UserVisibleError] for bad input or when an expected type of error occurs.
 This allows you to provide a more informative error message to the user.
+- [x] If accepting or returning an index value, start counting at 1.
+Although JavaScript is 0-based, Coda formula language is 1-based.

 ## Launching